Noah's Ark (2007 film)

-Noah's Ark (El Arca de Noe) is a 2007 Argentine-Italian animated comedy film directed by Juan Pablo Buscarini.
+Noah's Ark (El Arca) is a 2007 animated comedy film directed by Juan Pablo Buscarini.
 Based on the biblical story of Noah's Ark, its story is told from the animals' point of view.
 The film tends to follow the traditional story, with the animals being anthropomorphic.

 Plot

-Animals and humans personify the seven deadly sins: Pride (represented as a peacock), Envy (represented as an anaconda), Sloth (represented as a sloth), Lust (represented as a hedgehog), Gluttony (represented as a frog), wrath (represented as a baboon), and Greed (represented as an indigenous man).
-This results in their doom as they are killed or captured and taken to market (where the killed animals are sold and survivors are enslaved).
-God sees the market and its evils, and tells an angel that he will destroy the world.
+Animals and humans personify the seven deadly sins: Pride (represented as a peacock), Envy (represented as an anaconda), Sloth (represented as a sloth), Lust (represented as a pineapple-looking hedgehog), Gluttony (represented as a frog), Wrath (represented as a baboon), and Greed (represented as an indigenous man).
+This results in their doom, as they are killed or captured and taken to market (where the killed animals are sold and survivors are enslaved).
+God sees the market and its evils, and tells an Angel that he will destroy the world.
 An encounter with gentle, devoted Noah, who purchases the freedom of an enslaved man despite his own poverty, convinces him to give humanity one last chance.

 God appears as a heavenly light to Noah, telling him to build a large ark for his family and two of every animal to survive a flood.
 Noah tells his family, who thinks he is crazy.
 He sells his home for a flock of doves to deliver messages to all the animals, but all the doves except Pepe fail in the mission.
 Pepe is rescued from attacking animals by the kind lioness Kairel, secretary for the aging King Sabu and Queen Oriana.
 Kairel delivers Noah's message to Sabu, who calls an emergency meeting of the animal.
 Sabu's spoiled son, Xiro, receives half of the letter torn from a windows therefore misinterprets Noah's message as an invitation to a luxury cruise.
 Xiro is angry when Kairel disqualifies his cruise guests, and the tiger Dagnino hopes to rule the post-flood world's animal kingdom.

 Noah finishes the ark, and the animals arrive.
 Kairel has been sent to organize and supervise the trip, but the herbivores demand assurance that the carnivores will not eat them once they're aboard.
 Dagnino says that he will punish any act of violence on the voyage.
 It begins raining, and the animals stampede onto the ark.
 Xiro grabs Kairel and brings her aboard the ark after his intended mate is crushed by a hippopotamus.

 Farfan and Esther, who bought Noah's cottage, see the ark in the distance.
 Panicking as the water rises around them, they scramble onto the ark.
 Kairel tries to maintain order and convince Xiro to take his duties seriously, but Xiro flees to a club.
 He becomes infatuated with the dancing panther Panthy, part of Dagnino's cabal of carnivores who intend to rule the prey species.